Peter-Roger/linear_algebra/README.md

 ## Implementation notes

-The library was implemented using [Expression Templates][1].
+This library was implemented using [Expression Templates][1].
 Normally, temporary objects are created to store the intermediary results of computed terms while evaluation of the expression is progressing.